10-Q 1 alt-20230930x10q.htm 10-Q

 2. Summary of Significant Accounting Policies

-During the nine months ended September 30, 2023, there have been no significant changes to the Company’s summary of significant accounting policies contained in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022 as filed with the SEC, except for the recently adopted accounting standard for ASU No. 2016-13 as disclosed below.
+During the nine months ended September 30, 2024, there have been no significant changes to the Company’s summary of significant accounting policies contained in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023, as filed with the SEC on March 27, 2024.

 Use of Estimates

-The preparation of these financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Significant estimates and assumptions made in the accompanying condensed consolidated financial statements include, but are not
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+Significant estimates and assumptions made in the accompanying condensed consolidated financial statements include, but are not limited to,

 6

-limited to, the valuation of share-based awards, income taxes, and accruals for research and development activities.
+the valuation of share-based awards, income taxes, and accruals for research and development activities.
 The Company bases its estimates on historical experience and on various other assumptions that are believed to be reasonable.
-However, actual results could differ from those estimates and there may be changes to the Company’s estimates in future periods.
+However, actual results could differ from those estimates.

 Income Taxes

-During the three and nine months ended September 30, 2022, the Company recorded a total of $0.2 million income tax benefit related to interest received and receivable on income tax refunds.
-Other than the tax benefit related to interest, the Company did not record an income tax expense (benefit) for either of the three and nine months ended September 30, 2023 or 2022 due to a full valuation allowance.
-The Company calculates its quarterly income tax provision based on an estimated, annual effective tax rate applied to ordinary income (or loss) and other known items computed and recognized as they occur.
+Due to a full valuation allowance, the Company did not record an income tax expense (benefit) for either of the three and nine months ended September 30, 2024 or 2023.
+The Company calculates its quarterly income tax provision based on estimated, annual effective tax rates applied to ordinary income (or loss) and other known items computed and recognized as they occur.
 The Company’s total provision is based on the United States statutory rate, increased by state and foreign taxes and reduced by a full valuation allowance on the Company’s deferred tax assets.

 3. Fair Value Measurements